 When you start your own business, you may be used to doing everything yourself.
 As your business continues to grow, you will need some help in overseeing your operations.
 Some of your employees who have strengths in marketing, sales, accounting or informatics could assume that role.
 Otherwise, you may have to hire a senior team to oversee your operations, so you can concentrate on the growth of your business.

 What makes a good management team?

 - Flexibility — If you are not flexible, you will not be able to meet the needs of your employees, nor will you meet the growth objectives of your business.

-- Make the most of the strengths of your employees - Assist your employees in setting goals and task assignments based on the strengths of each and every one.
+- Making the most of the strengths of your employees — Assist your employees in setting goals and task assignments based on the strengths of each one.

-- Open door policy — Ensure employees feel part of the business by keeping the door open for suggestions and ideas on how to improve specific projects or the business itself.
+- Having an open door policy — Ensure employees feel part of the business by keeping the door open for suggestions and ideas on how to improve specific projects or the business itself.

-- Promote your employees — Be aware of the merit of your employees and encourage them to use their skills set through the growth of your business.
+- Promoting your employees — Be aware of the merits of your employees and encourage them to use their skill sets through the growth of your business.